 She has aspired to become an equine veterinarian since childhood and attended Michigan State University receiving both her Bachelors in Animal Science and her Doctorate of Veterinary Medicine.
 During her time at MSU she worked at the world renowned Mary Anne McPhail Equine Performance Center with Dr. Hilary Clayton and Dr. Narelle Stubbs studying equine spinal anatomy, pathologies, and therapies.
 She also spent time at various equine clinics in Texas and Australia focusing on equine sports medicine.
 Following veterinary school she moved west, and has been with NWEP since.

 Dr. Buchholz's professional interests include equine physiotherapy, advanced diagnostic imaging and western performance horse issues.
-She will be attending many of the local and regional cutting and barrel racing events, so look for her around the arena and come say hello.

 When not at the clinic, Rachel enjoys wine tasting, MSU Spartan football, and trips to the Oregon coast with her husband Jake and her dogs Rosalie and Westley.